 Regulatory compliance is important for banks and the best way to manage it is through a core banking system, which is an organized, central repository for all financial data.

-The single-entity model of core banking platforms boosts operational efficiency and ROI by connecting to multiple branches quickly.
+The single-entity model of core banking platforms boosts operational efficiency and return on investment (ROI) by connecting to multiple branches quickly.
 By cutting down on the time it takes to connect, banks are processing transactions faster and more accurately.

 Core banking systems are vital to the success of how a bank operates and retaining and gaining customers, especially as the next generation of customers seeks out greater control over their finances and seek out new banking technology.
 Newer automation and data processing tools, such as cloud solutions and open banking, have streamlined operations in the most efficient way possible.
 One of the biggest innovations in digital transformation as of late is generative AI (artificial intelligence).

-IBM Institute for Business Value recently released the 2024 Global Outlook for Banking and Financial Markets report and among the key takeaways was how generative AI can “Redefine a bank’s competitive edge in client relationships, evolve, and streamline core banking operations and bolster cybersecurity.”
+IBM Institute for Business Value recently released the 2024 Global Outlook for Banking and Financial Markets report.
+Among the key takeaways was how generative AI can “Redefine a bank’s competitive edge in client relationships, evolve and streamline core banking operations and bolster cybersecurity.”

 The global outlook report surveyed 600 executives and brings the perspective from IBM experts to examine the growth and future of generative AI in business.
 Generative AI is expected to help evolved core banking operations through its comprehensive understanding of code and process complexities.